-CHITRAL, Nov 29: Fateh-ul-Mulk Ali Nasir, Mehtar of Chitral, hosted a banquet at Chitral Fort in honor of the visiting international delegation at the royal fort, said a press release.
+CHITRAL, Nov 29: Fateh-ul-Mulk Ali Nasir, Mehtar of Chitral, hosted a banquet at Chitral Fort in honor of the visiting international delegation, said a press release.

 The delegation consisted of the Director ICIMOD Mr. David Molden , former Prime Minister of Bhutan Mr. Lyonpo Dr. Kinzang Dorji, H. E. Mr. Kjell Tormod Pettersen Royal Norwegian Embassy Khatmandu , H. E. Urs Herren Embassy of Switzerland Khatmandu , Ms. Christine A. Jantscher , and other members of ICIMOD’s board of directors.
 Pakistani officials accompanying the delegation were Dr. Iftikhar Ahmad, Chairman, PARC, Malik Shakir Bashir Awan, MNA, Khushab and Mr.Seerat Asghar..
 Shahzada Iftikharuddin MNA Chitral , Mr.Rehmat Ghazi PTI Chitral and officials of AKRSP accompanied the visiting guests.